David-McKenna/udpPacketManager/docs/README_CLI.md

 - N input files -> 1 output file

 #### 150: "Stokes Vector"
-- Take the input data, apply (20), and then combine the polariszation to form 4 output 32-bit floating point Stokes (I, Q, U, V) filterbanks for each frequency sample
+- Take the input data, apply (20), and then combine the polarisation to form 4 output 32-bit floating point Stokes (I, Q, U, V) filterbanks for each frequency sample
 - N input files -> 4 output files

 #### 160: "Useful Stokes Vector"
-- Take the input data, apply (20), and then combine the polariszation to form 4 output 32-bit floating point Stokes (I, V) filterbanks for each frequency sample
+- Take the input data, apply (20), and then combine the polarisation to form 4 output 32-bit floating point Stokes (I, V) filterbanks for each frequency sample
 - N input files -> 2 output files

-#### Time decimation
+#### Time downsampling
-We also offer up to a 16x decimation during execution (the number of time samples per packet).
+We also offer up to a 16x downsampling during execution (the number of time samples per packet).
 To select this, choose a Stokes parameter and add a log 2 of the factor to the mode.

-So in order to get a Stokes U output, with 8x decimation we will pass `120 + log_2(8) = 123` as our processing mode.
+So in order to get a Stokes U output, with 8x downsampling we will pass `120 + log_2(8) = 123` as our processing mode.

-#### 1\*1: "Stokes with 2x decimation"
+#### 1\*1: "Stokes with 2x downsampling"
 - Take the input data, apply (20) and (1\*0) to form a Stokes \* sample, and sum it with the next sample
 - N input files -> 1 output file (2x less output samples)

-#### 1\*2: "Stokes with 4x decimation"
+#### 1\*2: "Stokes with 4x downsampling"
 - Take the input data, apply (20) and (1\*0) to form a Stokes \* sample, and sum it with the next sample
 - N input files -> 1 output file (4x less output samples)

-#### 1\*3: "Stokes with 8x decimation"
+#### 1\*3: "Stokes with 8x downsampling"
 - Take the input data, apply (20) and (1\*0) to form a Stokes \* sample, and sum it with the next sample
 - N input files -> 1 output file (8x less output samples)

-#### 1\*4: "Stokes with 16x decimation"
+#### 1\*4: "Stokes with 16x downsampling"
 - Take the input data, apply (20) and (1\*0) to form a Stokes \* sample, and sum it with the next sample
 - N input files -> 1 output file (16x less output samples)